robatwilliams/workie/README.md

 This is a feasibility experiment for [module-requests/103](https://github.com/sindresorhus/module-requests/issues/103).

+**In conclusion,** considering the effort required and limitations (see notes below), it's probably not worth the effort for quite a niche use case.

+## Feasibility notes

+Language feature detection via AST

+- tedious to implement for all ES2016+/ESNext features
+- potential for mistakes
+- some may be difficult

+API usage detection via `@financial-times/js-features-analyser`

+- prone to false-positives because JS is untyped (e.g. `foo.description` detects `Symbol.prototype.description`)
+- needs to be able initialise its babel parser with the plugins we need

+Browser support data source - which one to use?

 ## MVP use cases

 ⚠️ Only a few basic use cases are currently implemented, as a proof of concept.